-But if you were a teenager in the 1950s, you will undoubtedly remember the first time you ever saw a 1957 Chevy, a classic automobile that has become a symbol for an era—a decade when life was simple, and the drive-in movies were about the biggest thing you had to look forward to on weekends.
+But if you were a teenager in the 1950s, you’ll undoubtedly remember the first time you ever saw a 1957 Chevy, a classic automobile that has become a symbol for an era—a decade when life was simple and the drive-in movies were about the biggest thing you had to look forward to on weekends.

 We got an e-mail from Wayne Fugate the other day that outlined some of his favorite observations from the memorable year.
 The ironic quotations are classic understatements nearly half a century later:

 I’ll tell you one thing, if things keep going the way they are, it’s going to be impossible to buy a week’s groceries for $20.

 Have you seen the new cars coming out next year?
 It won’t be long when $5,000 will only buy a used one.

 If cigarettes keep going up in price, I’m going to quit.
 A quarter a pack is ridiculous.